-The school is an active member of the Northern Lights cluster, a group of five local primary schools who work co-operatively to improve student learning outcomes in our area.
+The school is an active member of the Northern Lights cluster, a group of six local primary schools who work co-operatively to improve student learning outcomes in our area.
 Port Melbourne Primary School strives to provide an exciting, challenging and caring learning environment that motivates children, provides them with the opportunity to maximise their potential and equips them with the necessary skills, values and knowledge to become valued members of the community.
 At Port Melbourne Primary School, we appreciate the importance of the whole school environment and community – our people, buildings, grounds, and belongings.
 Implementing the following values underpins the culture of our school.

 Respect – This includes self respect and recognising the interdependence of the members of our school community, and is demonstrated by showing consideration, tolerance, understanding and patience in all relationships.

 Resilience – This means that school community members, as individuals, are able to respond creatively to challenging situations through engagement, persistence, and perseverance.

 Responsibility – This means that school community members, through self discipline, dependability, independence, helpfulness and teamwork, support others and themselves to achieve outcomes for the greater good of the community.